 Other groups also felt the pain.
 The data show that the pandemic disproportionately hurt Black and Latinx workers, with labor-force participation rates dropping the most among Hispanic women.8 “We really want to be sure that this does not turn into lasting damage, because the longer someone stays out of the labor market, the lower the probability that they ever return to the labor market,” Zentner said.
 Such outcomes would not only be bad for women as a labor cohort, but could also damage the economy overall because a shrinking labor pool can stunt long-term economic growth.

 Beyond the pandemic, other changes must take place.
 Employers need to strive for equal representation for women and people of color at all levels of their organization, including management and on boards of directors, Zentner said.
+It’s critical for employers to take action to revamp and restore lasting gender equity across their organizations.

-She believes that the next generation of women can be a driving force for that change.
+Zentner also believes that the next generation of women can be a driving force for that change.
 “Watch Generation Z,” Zentner said.
 This cohort, born in 1997 or after,9 are the most diverse generation to date and the first generation with barely a majority (52%) of non-Hispanic white people.10 “Not only is the female Hispanic cohort the fastest growing in that generation, they demand diversity in the companies that they want to work for, the companies that they invest in, and the community banks that they want to deal with,” Zentner said.

 “We are optimistic about Gen Z, and we're really optimistic about our clients who are helping women make economic gains,” said Liz Dennis.
 She noted that Morgan Stanley is proud to be empowering women, as they continue to participate in the workforce in greater numbers and to create the diversity that younger generations demand.